Cerebellum-Network/blockchain-node/README.md

 ## Overview

-The Assets module provides functionality for sending data to another account, including:
+DDC - Decentralized Data Cloud by Cere Network.
+The module provides functionality for sending data to another account, including:

 * Send Data
-To use it in your runtime, you need to implement the assets follow below instructions.
+To use it in your runtime, you need to implement the module follow below instructions.

 ### Terminology